Books & Translations

 More

-After grad school, research fellowships let me stretch my interdisciplinary muscles.
+After finishing my PhD at Princeton, research opportunities let me stretch my interdisciplinary muscles.
 At Princeton’s Center for the Study of Religion, I contributed a paper on cognitive poetics to a Templeton Foundation–funded Cognitive and Textual Methods seminar featuring mostly sociologists (and me).
+For my work on the intersections of race and gender, Princeton’s Program in Gender and Sexuality Studies named me to their Advisory Council from 2020 to 2024.

-As an Andrew C. Mellon postdoctoral fellow at UCLA, I joined scholars from across the humanities for the Cultures in Transnational Perspective program.
+As an Andrew C. Mellon postdoctoral fellow at UCLA, I joined scholars from across the world in the Cultures in Transnational Perspective program.
 My theories on Second-World postcolonialism and Russophonie inspired a few dissertations in the Slavic department and led me to research African postcolonial novels in Russian translation.
-Were anyone so inclined, they could find these papers and more on JSTOR.
+Were anyone inclined, they could find these papers and more on JSTOR.

-I turned back to my graduate work to write Witness and Transformation, which proved to be the first full-length study on the Chuvash poet Gennady Aygi.
+Expanding on my graduate work, I wrote Witness and Transformation, the first full-length study on Chuvash poet Gennady Aygi.
 His elegiac poems have inspired artists, composers, and poets around the world.
 You can read more about him here.

 Recently, I have turned to crime.
 In 2020-2021 I attended Antioch University’s low-residency MFA program as a fiction writer.
-There I began my passion project, a Victorian-era murder mystery series featuring the sassy coroner and detective Ivy Marwood.
+There I began my passion project, a Victorian-era murder mystery series featuring the sassy coroner and Black British detective Ivy Marwood.
 You can read an excerpt from Ivy’s adventures here.
-I keep up with all things murder and mayhem as a member of the international organization for writers, Sisters in Crime
+I keep up with all things murder and mayhem as a member of Sisters in Crime and Crime Writers of Color.